PowerDNS/pdns/CODING_GUIDELINES.md

 * Mark parameters and variables that should not be modified as `const`.
   This is especially important for references and pointers that comes from outside the function, but it also makes sense to do it for local variables or parameters passed by value because it might help detect a logic error later.
-* Mark const methods as such (and make them thread-safe)
+* Mark `const` methods as such (and make them thread-safe)
 * Prefer using `at()` on containers so that no insertion can take place by mistake, and to get bounds checking.

 ## `static`

 Functions that are only used inside a single file should be marked as `static`, so that:

-* the compiler knows that these functions will not be called from a different compilation unit and thus that no symbol needs to be generated, making it more likely for the function to be inlined ;
+* The compiler knows that these functions will not be called from a different compilation unit and thus that no symbol needs to be generated, making it more likely for the function to be inlined ;
-* the reader knows that this function is only used there and can be altered without causing an issue somewhere else.
+* The reader knows that this function is only used there and can be altered without causing an issue somewhere else.

 For the same reason, global variables that are only accessed from a single file should be marked static as well.